Door-to-door Canvassing Guide - Safety During Canvassing

 During a political canvassing event, keep an eye on your designated canvassing partner.
 Make sure to follow their body language and notice when your companion becomes uncomfortable.
 If your colleague is not comfortable with continuing canvassing, cancel the occasion without hesitation.

-Overall, safety comes first in door-to-door canvassing events, and you can cancel the event any time if you or your partners feel distressed.
+Overall, safety comes first in door-to-door canvassing events, and you can cancel the event at any time if you or your partners feel distressed.
 There will be more canvassing campaigns seeking your participation in the future.
 There are also some software tools out there that can help canvassers like Walk Lists and Whip The Floor .